Octavio Paz

 Octavio Paz Lozano (Note: Spanish pronunciation: /es/, .)
-(March 31, 1914 – April 19, 1998) was a Mexican poet and diplomat.
+(March 31, 1914 – April 19, 1998) was a Mexican philosopher, poet, and diplomat.
 For his body of work, he was awarded the 1977 Jerusalem Prize, the 1981 Miguel de Cervantes Prize, the 1982 Neustadt International Prize for Literature, and the 1990 Nobel Prize in Literature.

 Early life

 Octavio Paz was born near Mexico City.
 His family was a prominent liberal political family in Mexico, with Spanish and indigenous Mexican roots.
 His grandfather, Ireneo Paz, the family's patriarch, fought in the War of the Reform against conservatives, and then became a staunch supporter of liberal war hero Porfirio Díaz up until just before the 1910 outbreak of the Mexican Revolution.
 Ireneo Paz became an intellectual and journalist, starting several newspapers, where he was publisher and printer.
 Ireneo's son, Octavio Paz Solórzano, supported Emiliano Zapata during the Revolution, and published an early biography of him and the Zapatista movement.
-Octavio was named for him, but spent considerable time with his grandfather Ireneo, since his namesake father was active fighting in the Mexican Revolution; his father died in a violent fashion.
+Octavio was named after his father but spent much of his childhood with his grandfather Ireneo, as his namesake father was active in the Mexican Revolution.
+His father later died violently.
 The family experienced financial ruin after the Mexican Revolution; they briefly relocated to Los Angeles, before returning to Mexico.
 Paz had blue eyes and was often mistaken for a foreigner by other children—according to a biography written by his long-time associate, historian Enrique Krauze, when Zapatista revolutionary Antonio Díaz Soto y Gama met young Octavio, he said, "Caramba, you didn't tell me you had a Visigoth for a son!"
 Krauze quotes Paz as saying, "I felt myself Mexican but they wouldn't let me be one."

 Paz was introduced to literature early in his life through the influence of his grandfather Ireneo's library, filled with classic Mexican and European literature.
 During the 1920s, he discovered Gerardo Diego, Juan Ramón Jiménez, and Antonio Machado; these Spanish writers had a great influence on his early writings.

 As a teenager in 1931, Paz published his first poems, including "Cabellera".
 Two years later, at the age of nineteen, he published Luna Silvestre (Wild Moon), a collection of poems.
 Between those publications, in 1932 at the age of 18, he founded his first literary review, Barandal with some friends.